Solution Concepts in Hierarchical Games under Bounded Rationality with Applications to Autonomous Driving: Hierarchical Games

-\section{Hierarchical games}
+\section{Hierarchical Games}

-Prior to recent focus in autonomous driving, there has been considerable body of research on modeling driving behavior within the field of traffic psychology with a long history of treating driving behavior as a hierarchical model \cite{keskinen2004driver,van1988hierarchical,lewis2012testing,michon1985critical}.
-A primary motivation of a hierarchical decomposition is that drivers have different motivations and risk judgements in each level of the hierarchy, and the functional decomposition into a hierarchical system allows for modelling the risk and safety considerations separately at each level.
-Motion planners in autonomous vehicles also follow a similar hierarchical pattern of decomposition; a high level \emph{route planner} plan is given to a \emph{behavior planner}, which sets up the tactical maneuvers for a lower level \emph{trajectory planner}, which in turn generates the trajectory profile for the vehicle \emph{controller} after respecting its nonholonomic constraints.
-In addition to the motivation mentioned earlier, treating the problem of planning as a hierarchical system is also driven by computational efficiency as previously shown in \cite{fisac2019hierarchical}.\\
+Prior to the recent focus on autonomous driving, there has been a considerable body of research on modelling driving behaviour within the field of traffic psychology with a long history of treating driving behaviour as a hierarchical model \citep{keskinen2004driver,van1988hierarchical,lewis2012testing,michon1985critical}.
+One of the more influential models, the Michon hierarchy of driving tasks \citep{michon1985critical}, decomposes driving into three levels of control; a strategic plan such as a route and general speed choice of going from point A to B is decomposed into several tactical decisions of choosing the right manoeuvres, which is further decomposed into high-fidelity actions that control the steering and acceleration.
+A primary motivation of a hierarchical decomposition is that drivers have different motivations and risk judgements at each level of the hierarchy, and the functional decomposition into a hierarchical system allows modelling of risk and safety considerations separately at each level.
+A driver for example may be indifferent about the choices at a granular level of trajectories but care more about choosing the right manoeuvre, e.g., waiting for an oncoming vehicle.
+Motion planners in autonomous vehicles also follow a similar hierarchical pattern of decomposition; a high level \emph{route planner} plan is given to a \emph{behaviour planner}, which sets up the tactical manoeuvres for a lower level \emph{trajectory planner}, which in turn generates the trajectory profile for the vehicle \emph{controller} after respecting its nonholonomic constraints.
+In addition to the motivation mentioned above, treating the problem of planning as a hierarchical system is also driven by computational efficiency, as previously shown in \citep{fisac2019hierarchical}.